cloudblog004/fantasticfoodies/content/en/posts/2313-simple-way-to-prepare-favorite-cheaters-chicken-stir-fry.md

 - "1 Garlic Powder  Pepper"
 - "Package Frozen Shrimp Optional"
 recipeinstructions:
 - "Soak frozen Shrimp in cold water to defrost.
-Rinse Chicken breast &amp; cube into small pieces.
-Season to taste both Chicken &amp; Shrimp with pepper &amp; garlic powder.
+Rinse Chicken breast & cube into small pieces.
+Season to taste both Chicken & Shrimp with pepper & garlic powder.
 Start cooking in a separate skillet on medium heat.
 Cook all the way through.
 Once it&#39;s completely cooked add to the stir fry mixture."
 - "Empty your favorite bag of stir fry mix into wok or non stick pan.
 Start cooking on medium - high heat.
 Stir frequently."
-- "Rinse raw rice &amp; place into rice steamer.
+- "Rinse raw rice & place into rice steamer.
 If you don&#39;t have a steamer, cook rice the old fashioned way on the stove."
 - "Once rice is done the stir fry mix should be fully cooked.
 Serve over the rice with a splash of soy sauce if you like.
 Enjoy!"
 - "Ready to serve and ENJOY!"
 categories: